-As referenced in Goal 1 Action 2, the district hires an additional .4 FTE of mental health staffing at the middle school, which is equal to a 20% increase above the base-level of counseling services provided to all students.
+As referenced in Goal 1 Action 2, the district hires an additional .4 FTE of mental health staffing at the middle school beyond the base-level of counseling services provided to all students.
 This mental health specialist offers support services that are primarily provided to high-need students, English Leaners, foster youth and socio-economically disadvantaged students, as needed.
 Strategies used by this mental health specialist include, but are not limited to, trauma-informed practices, mentorship, restorative justice practices, and/or individual/group counseling.
 It has been our experience that mental health support using these strategies are the most effective research-based practices to meet our goals identified for unduplicated student groups.